 In general, employers are looking for the same professional skills all around the world.
 However, the formal standards and soft skills required for successful applications vary.
 Certain character traits are valued differently in different countries.
 While aggressive negotiating may leave a positive impression in the United States, it can be a huge faux pas in Hong Kong.

 Your cover letter is a written overview of everything you have to offer and what you may be looking for in your career overseas.
 Consider it your business card for HR departments.
 After all, it represents your personality and professional skills.
-This is also the right place to address salary expectations for your career overseas.
+This is also the right place to address salary expectations.

 It is important to maintain an appropriate tone in your cover letter.
 Mentioning this may seem redundant, but the language you are accustomed to may be a lot less formal than the one you are writing in, or vice versa.